vividfog/nordpool-predict-fi/README.md

 - Since the day of the week (Sunday vs. Monday) makes a difference, as does the time of the day (3 AM vs. 7 PM), and a month (January vs. July), those too were included as variables.
 But the day-of-the-month was not, because all it says is likely already captured by the weather, the time and the weekday.

+- In a later commit, nuclear power production data was included.
+Planned or unplanned maintenance break can offset a large amount of supply that wind power then needs to replace.

 Data schema used for training and inference is this:

 ```